sktguha/screenreader_mozilla_mobile/Readme.txt

 Hello,
 Basically this is a mobile application for the android platform to read aloud the text of web page in a browser(i.e mozilla firefox).
-This helps in reducing eyestrain and increased productivity. you can also check my similiar chrome extension (for pc, not part of this project) you can read this or view the video tutorials on my youtube page https://www.youtube.com/channel/UC2gybACHFQFWuCdihXcPM6w my username is sktguha@gmail.com
+This helps in reducing eyestrain and increased productivity. you can also check my similiar chrome extension (for pc, not part of this project) you can read this or view the video tutorials on my youtube page.

 This is accomplished by two seperate application and this can be viewed as client-server application model.
 1.client application is an add-on for mozilla firefox for android, a single file in *.xpi (mozilla firefox add-on) format